 The Viva isn’t quite as compact as the tiny Smart Fortwo, but it’s hard to imagine anyone thinking it’s too big if they’re shopping in this segment.

 |Width (incl. wing mirrors)||1,876mm|

-Interior space is the real battleground for cars like the Viva.
-While it isn’t quite the class-leader as far as roomy interiors go, it certainly isn’t the worst, either.
+Interior space is the real battleground for city cars.
+While the Viva’s interior isn’t class-leading for room, it certainly isn’t the worst, either.

 Legroom is surprisingly plentiful – certainly enough for one six-footer to sit behind another for a long journey.
 It’s even possible for three people to sit together on the back bench, but it’s not recommended unless those three are very, very good friends.

 Exact dimensions are yet to be released, but it’s fair to say the Viva is a lot more practical than its external dimensions might suggest.

 Boot space is average for the class but, if you fold the back seats down, the Viva offers more usable cargo space than most of its rivals.
 There’s also a decent sized glove box and there are also plenty of cubby holes placed throughout.

 City cars aren’t really designed for families to go away on holiday in, however, so don’t expect to fit four people and their luggage in.

 |Seats up||206 litres|

 Turning circle and fuel tank capacity